Information is available for individuals evacuating to Alberta from Northwest Territories wildfires. Learn more.

-The Boundary Waters Treaty governs the sharing of waters of international streams between Canada and the United States and established an International Joint Commission (IJC) to monitor compliance and resolve disputes.
+The 1909 Boundary Waters Treaty (PDF, 883 KB) governs the sharing of waters in international streams between Canada and the United States and established the International Joint Commission (IJC) to monitor compliance and resolve disputes.

-The 1921 Order of the IJC set the St. Mary River at the international boundary, and the Milk River at the eastern crossing of the international boundary as the points where apportionment occurs.
+The 1921 Order of the IJC set the St. Mary River at the international boundary, and the Milk River at the eastern crossing of the international boundary as the points where apportionment occurs and each country’s share is determined.
 It also outlined the roles for Accredited Officers (AOs) for the St. Mary and Milk Rivers.
 One officer is appointed by each of Canada and the U.S. to measure and apportion the water.

 - Alberta's Perspective on the IJC Task Force Report